Health Resources

 Exercise

-Children who had Pulmonary Artery Band are restricted to light exercise (like golf, cricket)
+Children who had Pulmonary Artery Band are restricted to light exercise, such as golf and cricket.

-Exercise is important even in those with heart disease.
-It improves the heart function and general sense of well being.
+Exercise is important even for those with heart disease.
+It improves the heart function and general sense of well-being.
 It is associated with increased life expectancy and a reduced risk of heart disease in later life.
-In addition physical activity helps with controlling weight and reducing blood pressure.
+In addition, physical activity helps with controlling weight and reducing blood pressure.

 There are different types of exercise.
-In static exercise the muscles contract but there is little joint movement eg weight lifting.
-In dynamic exercise the muscles contract and also move the joints eg running.
-Each places a different stress on the body and cardiovascular system.
-In general most types of sports are a mix of the two.
+In static exercise, the muscles contract, but there is little joint movement (e.g. weight lifting).
+In dynamic exercise, the muscles contract and move the joints (e.g. running).
+Each place a different stress on the body and cardiovascular system.
+In general, most types of sports are a mix of the two.

 Children usually take part in more rigorous exercise at school as they grow older.
-In Singapore physical education (PE) tends to teach games skills rather than competitive sports.
-However pupils may take sport for their co-curricular activities (CCA) when training is more intense and competitive.
-Training for the NAPFA test is also intensive and some pupils with heart problems may have difficulty with the 2.4k run as they often perform less well at endurance type activities.
+In Singapore, physical education (PE) tends to focus on games skills rather than competitive sports.
+However, pupils may take up sport as their co-curricular activity (CCA) where training is more intense and competitive.
+Training for the NAPFA test is also intensive, and some pupils with heart problems may have difficulty with the 2.4k run, as they often perform less well at endurance-type activities.

 As always parents or patients must seek the advice of their own doctor when deciding how much exercise and to what level is safe - particularly as there are no published guidelines for activity levels in children.